Everything You Need to Know About WordPress Backend

 All pages have capabilities assigned to them.
 If a user has this, then access is granted to the page.
 Otherwise, access is denied, and the link to the page is removed from the backend.

-If you want to find capability assigned to any page, you should visit the admin menu tab in the AAM plugin next to the page name, its page capability.
+To find the capability assigned to any page, visit the admin menu tab in the AAM plugin next to the page name and its capability.
 For instance, to access the All posts page, you must have edit_posts capability.

 There are two possible ways to restrict access to any backend page.
 The easiest way is to use the AAM plugin and check whatever menu or submenu has to be restricted.